breakintoprogram/next-bbc-basic/README.md

 	- The built-in assembler has bee modified to support Z80N instructions
 	- The assembler opcodes table now uses a macro for sake of clarity

-Other than that, that source code is equivalent to the code originally authored by R.T.Russell, downloaded on David Given's website:
+Other than that, the source code is equivalent to the code originally authored by R.T.Russell, downloaded on David Given's website:

 http://cowlark.com/2019-06-14-bbcbasic-opensource/index.html

 The bulk of the Spectrum Next specific code I've written can be found in the z80 files prefixed with "next_".
 I've clearly commented any changes made to R.T.Russell's original source files in the source code.
-In addition to the above, I've added the following files: [editor.z80](editor.z80), [macros.z80](macros.z80), [misc.z80](misc.z80) and [rom.z80](rom.z80).
+In addition to the above, I've added the following files: [editor.z80](editor.z80), [equs.z80](equs.z80), [macros.z80](macros.z80), [misc.z80](misc.z80) and [rom.z80](rom.z80).

 Any additions or modifications I've made to port this to the Next have been released under the same licensing terms as the original code, and code that has been copied or inspired by other sources is clearly marked, with the appropriate accreditations.